BoukaRayan/Ski-Rental-System/README.md

 ![Demo](.githubutils/demo.png)

-## Contributing
+## Contributions

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.
+This repository represents my contributions to the project.
+The project was a collaborative effort with SOUALAH MOHAMMED ZAKARIA.

 ## License